-Prerequisite: Fit Frosh (May be taken concurrently with Fit Frosh)
+Prerequisite: Fit Frosh (May be taken concurrently with Fit Frosh) One Semester: .5 Credit Open to Grades 10-12

 This class will have an applied/integrated approach that combines physical education and the foods area of family and consumer education.
 The course will include exercise programs, nutritional issues including sports nutrition, diabetes, heart disease, allergies, eating disorders, and life cycle concerns.
 It is an opportunity for students to use technology, physical activity, food preparation and health related information to determine their overall wellness and to develop life-long fitness habits.
 Students will set short and long term goals for individual diet and fitness and complete fitness journals.
 Current trends, global issues and career opportunities in the food and fitness industry will be discussed.
 This course fulfills .5 credit of physical education and is offered to 10-12 grades.
 NOTE: This class is also listed in the Family and Consumer Education section.